IoneIvan/phys-421/lect2 Electrostatic prt 2.md

 ![pic4 Comparing gravity and columb forces](./images/lect2/pic4.png)

-Gravitation is always attractiev where as coulomb is attractive /repulsion.
+Gravitation is always attractiev where as coulomb is attractive or repulsion.

 ### 2 Elementary Charge
 Charge is descreete